 Why should you take the course with me?

 I am an Early Years consultant, specialising in play.
 I’ve worked with children in a play capacity for the past 20+ years, first as an Early Years teacher and then as a childminder.
 I am still childminding part time.
 I am also a mother and home educator.
-Just three years ago I was drowning in children’s toys, so I speak from first hand experience of how setting up a toy rotation system in my setting has transformed play and learning experiences.
+Just five years ago I was drowning in children’s toys, so I speak from first hand experience of how setting up a toy rotation system in my setting has transformed play and learning experiences.

 100% of my trial participants said that they enjoyed the course, and that they'd recommend the course to others.